Kotlin/dokka/docs/topics/formats/javadoc.md

 [Kotlin as Java Dokka plugin](https://github.com/Kotlin/dokka/tree/master/plugins/kotlin-as-java), which comes bundled and applied by default for this format.

-The Javadoc output format itself is a [Dokka plugin](dokka_plugins.md), and it is maintained by the Dokka team.
+The Javadoc output format is implemented as a [Dokka plugin](dokka_plugins.md), and it is maintained by the Dokka team.
 It is open source and you can find the source code on [GitHub](https://github.com/Kotlin/dokka/tree/master/plugins/javadoc).

 ## Generating Javadoc documentation